nearprotocol/stakewars/GUIDELINES.md

 ## Points Overview

-In order to get points, you will need to submit an issue on GitHub for each problem you find and each test you run. ([https://github.com/nearprotocol/stakewars](https://github.com/nearprotocol/stakewars))
+In order to get points, you will need to submit an issue on GitHub for each test you run. ([https://github.com/nearprotocol/stakewars](https://github.com/nearprotocol/stakewars))

 **GET STARTED:** You can all get the basic points for running a node (or nodes) and running an interesting benchmark.